fullstack-development/donat-pool-onchain/ErrorCodes.md

 813: Governance value shouldn't be changed during the Create Proposal transaction
 814: New proposal shouldn't be processed
 815: Proposal duration is out of the range configured in governance
-816: should mint threadToken on create proposal
+816: Should mint threadToken on create proposal
-817: should mint verToken on create proposal
+817: Should mint verToken on create proposal
+818: Unexpected proposal cost in the output datum

 ## Governance.Proposal.Validator
 901: No thread token in proposal input